 - HCPA activities.
 These events take place outside of the traditional school day.
 Hourly employees may select the activities that fit best with their interests.
 These activities may include open houses, school dances, prom, concerts, etc. Hourly employees should sign-up via Sign-up Genius.
-Please note that any work over 40 hours must be approved by the Designated Administrators. - Fall and Spring Parent /Teacher Conferences - HCPA Graduation
+Please note that any work over 40 hours must be approved by the Designated Administrators. - Fall and Spring Parent /Teacher Conferences - HCPA Graduation - Student Open House

-Extended School Year - Salaried Licensed Employees
+Extended School Year - Salaried Professional and Other Licensed Salaried Employees, Etc.

 - 3 HCPA volunteer activities are required.
 These events take place outside of the traditional school day.
 Teachers may select the activities that fit best with their interests and student grade level.
 These activities may include open houses, school dances, prom, concerts, etc. Teachers sign-up for these activities via Sign-up Genius. - Grade Level Parent Meetings Each year, teachers have the opportunity to further interact with families.
-This provides teachers with a unique window into our students' and families' lives. - Fall and Spring Parent /Teacher Conferences - HCPA Graduation - Bus Duty Elementary staff assist with walking elementary students to the buses at the end of the day. - Breakfast Duty Middle school and high school teachers assist with morning duty based on a rotational schedule. - Misc.
+This provides teachers with a unique window into our students' and families' lives. - Fall and Spring Parent /Teacher Conferences - Haunted House - Literacy Night or STEAM Night - HCPA Graduation - Student Open House - Misc.
 Committees There are many additional opportunities for members of the HCPA teaching staff to engage with the community and personally expand their skills.
 While not required, participation in these committees is highly encouraged and should be noted during the review process.

-Year-Round - Salaried Academic Employees
+Year-Round - Salaried Academic and Salaried Professional Employees

+- Fall and Spring Parent /Teacher Conferences

+- Haunted House

+- Literacy Night or STEAM Night

+- HCPA Graduation

-- Fall and Spring Parent /Teacher Conferences - Kindergarten Round-up or Literacy Night - New Student Open House - HCPA Graduation - One Additional Volunteer Activity is Required.
-Salaried employees may select the activity that best fits with their interests and areas of expertise: school dances, prom, concerts, theatre productions, etc. Employees will sign-up for these activities via Sign-up Genius. - Misc.
+- Student Open House

+- One Additional Volunteer Activity is Required.
+Salaried employees may select the activity that best fits with their interests and areas of expertise: school dances, prom, concerts, theatre productions, etc. Employees will sign-up for these activities via Sign-up Genius.

+- Misc.
 Committees There are many additional opportunities for salaried staff to engage with the community and personally expand their skills.
 While not required, participation in these committees is highly encouraged and should be noted during the review process.

-Year-Round - Salaried Professional Employees
+Year-Round - Hourly Professional Employee, Etc.

+- Fall and Spring Parent /Teacher Conferences

+- Haunted House

+- Literacy Night or STEAM Night

+- HCPA Graduation

-- Fall and Spring Parent /Teacher Conferences - Kindergarten Round-up or Literacy Night - New Student Open House - HCPA Graduation - One Additional Volunteer Activity is Required.
-Salaried employees may select the activity that best fits with their interests and areas of expertise: school dances, prom, concerts, theatre productions, etc. Employees will sign-up for these activities via Sign-up Genius. - Misc.
+- Student Open House

+- One Additional Volunteer Activity is Required.
+Salaried employees may select the activity that best fits with their interests and areas of expertise: school dances, prom, concerts, theatre productions, etc. Employees will sign-up for these activities via Sign-up Genius.

+- Misc.
 Committees There are many additional opportunities for salaried staff to engage with the community and personally expand their skills.
 While not required, participation in these committees is highly encouraged and should be noted during the review process.